MicroP2

-MicroP2 is a memory card format introduced by Panasonic.
+MicroP2 is a discontinued memory card format originally introduced by Panasonic.

 The cards were announced in April 2012 and shipped in March 2013.

 Physically, MicroP2 is a SDXC/SDHC card conforming to UHS-II (Ultra High Speed bus), and can be read by common SDHC/SDXC card readers.

 It can be used with P2 products using an adapter, though a firmware update is required to use the new media.

 The first MicroP2 products from Panasonic shipped in April 2013.
+The production of MicroP2 cards was officially discontinued by Panasonic in 2020, with the company advising users to transition to SDXC memory cards for devices that previously supported MicroP2.